awsdocs/amazon-ec2-user-guide/doc_source/finding-an-ami.md

 + The provider \(for example, Amazon Web Services\)
 + Additional software \(for example, SQL server\)

-If you need to find a Windows AMI, see [Finding a Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+If you need to find a Windows AMI, see [Find a Windows AMI](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/finding-an-ami.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **Topics**
 + [Find a Linux AMI using the Amazon EC2 console](#finding-an-ami-console)